 This Divine Name was meant to be declared in all the earth.
 Is His name simply “God?”
 I thought so as a youth.
 But God is merely a title like president, king or judge.
 1Corinthians 8:5 reveals there are many “called gods.”
 The Egyptians had names for their gods like Isis, Ra and Anubis.
 The God of the Israelites gave Himself a personal name made up of four Hebrew letters, translated YHWH.

 The name appeared 6,828 times in the Hebrew text alone — more than God and Lord combined.
 According to Bible scholars, ancient Hebrew was written without vowels.
-Readers supplied the vowels as they read, similar to our abbreviations for Sr., Jr. Mgr., Pvt., TN, FL and others.
+Readers supplied the vowels as they read, similar to our abbreviations for Sr., Jr. Mgr., Pvt., TN, FL, NY and others.

 Because no one knows which vowels were used, the exact pronunciation of the Divine Name was lost, not unlike the correct pronunciation for NHMH for Nehemiah, MLCH for Malachi or JRMH for Jeremiah and other abbreviated Bible names we continue to use.

-Translators started to capitalize GOD and LORD where the Divine Name was, such as at Psalm 8:9: “O LORD our Lord, how excellent is thy name in all the earth!”
+Some translators took it upon themselves to capitalize GOD and LORD where the Divine Name was, such as at Psalm 8:9: “O LORD our Lord, how excellent is thy name in all the earth!” — KJV.

 The American Standard Version and other translations of this verse now read, “O Jehovah, our Lord, How excellent is thy name in all the earth!”